 2020 Corporate Annual Cash Incentive Plan Goals Weighting Achievement 1.
 NUPLAZID: Grow NUPLAZID as the only approved treatment and standard of care for patients with Parkinson's Disease Psychosis Achievement of full-year 2020 sales target Achievement of fourth quarter 2020 sales target 30% 30% 2.
-DRP Approval and Launch: Expand the reach of NUPLAZID to patients with dementia-related psychosis sNDA submitted by July 31, 2020 Obtain positive vote by the FDA Advisory Committee for DRP approval by year-end (Note: if FDA does not have an Ad Comm, points are achieved if FDA approval by January 31, 2021) Study 046: Complete enrollment by end of October, 2020 Submit 120-Day Safety Update to FDA by September 18, 2020 27.5% 25% 3.
-Research and Development: Leverage the potential of pimavanserin by expanding to additional indications with significant unmet needs MDD: Deliver Topline Results (TLRs) for the combined analysis by July 15,2020 IF TLRs were not positive: Implement Contingency Plan for MDD program Schizophrenia: Randomize 75 patients (of 386 planned) by yearend Phase 3 Program Trofinetide: Enroll 160 patients by year-end Phase 3 Program 17.5% 11.6% 4.
-Corporate/Business: Expand pipeline through focused business development in CNS disorders with high unmet need add two products or product candidates (in clinical development or later) by year-end add a product or product candidate that either has already shown proof-of-concept or shows proof-of-concept by year-end 25% 15% Total: 100% 81.6%
+DRP Approval and Launch: Expand the reach of NUPLAZID to patients with dementia-related psychosis sNDA submitted by July 31, 2020 Obtain positive vote by the FDA Advisory Committee for DRP approval by year-end Study 046: Complete enrollment by end of October, 2020 Submit 120-day safety update to FDA by September 18, 2020 27.5% 25% 3.
+Research and Development: Leverage the potential of pimavanserin by expanding to additional indications with significant unmet needs MDD: Deliver topline results for the combined analysis by July 15, 2020 Schizophrenia: Randomize specified number of patients by year-end Trofinetide: Enroll specified number of patients by year-end 17.5% 11.6% 4.
+Corporate/Business: Expand pipeline through focused business development in CNS disorders with high unmet need 25% 15% Total: 100% 81.6%

 Compared to the corporate goals for 2019, the Committee determined that it was appropriate to decrease NUPLAZID weighting from 40% to 30%, to add DRP regulatory progress goals (25%) and, related to this, to decrease the R&D weighting from 40% to 20% and the Corporate/Business weighting from 25% to 20%.
-This change reflected the Committee's determination that based on the data for pimavanserin in DRP, extending the pimavanserin franchise to additional indications would be an important driver of stockholders value in the near and long terms.
+This change reflected the Committee's determination that based on the data for pimavanserin in DRP, extending the pimavanserin franchise to additional indications would be an important driver of stockholder value in the near and long terms.

-Actual payout was determined by the Compensation Committee based on achievement of the pre-established goals, which have individual weightings and criteria for determination of payout above and below target levels, with special consideration given in two areas that were directly impacted by the COVID-19 pandemic.
+Actual payout was determined by the Compensation Committee based on achievement of the preestablished goals, which have individual weightings and criteria for determination of payout above and below target levels, with special consideration given in two areas that were directly impacted by the COVID-19 pandemic.

-The Committee applied the pre-established quantitative criteria to assessing 2020 annual incentives with two exceptions due to the impact of the COVID-19 pandemic: NUPLAZID sales and the Schizophrenia portion of our R&D category.
+The Committee applied the pre-established quantitative criteria to assessing 2020 annual incentives with two exceptions due to the impact of the COVID-19 pandemic: NUPLAZID sales and the schizophrenia portion of our R&D category.
 Based on the formula determined at the start of 2020, the NUPLAZID sales goals would have performed below target due to the impact of COVID-19, particularly in the long-term care facilities that are a core part of our market.
 In light of these unanticipated challenges, the Compensation Committee evaluated sales performance based on numerous analyses of actual sales, market impacts of COVID-19, results of commercial efforts made by the Company in response to COVID-19, and performance metrics prior to the onset of the pandemic.
 Several analyses estimated that NUPLAZID sales would likely have been above target without the impact of COVID-19.
 Given actual NUPLAZID sales and effective actions taken by management to respond to the challenges of the pandemic, the Compensation Committee determined that it would be appropriate to pay bonuses at target for the NUPLAZID goals.
-In the Schizophrenia portion of the R&D goals, the Committee awarded full credit for the enrollment goal since the Company achieved 93% of the goal before suspending enrollment due to COVID-19 related concerns and it was believed that the goal would have been exceeded in the absence of the pandemic.
+In the schizophrenia portion of the R&D goals, the Committee awarded full credit for the enrollment goal since the Company achieved 93% of the goal before suspending enrollment due to COVID-19 related concerns and it was believed that the goal would have been exceeded in the absence of the pandemic.